 The highlighted curriculum areas are all pressing and relevant issues to today’s youth, which need to be brought to their attention through a number of institutional and social channels.
 The social anxiety concerning the instruction of these subjects in some Muslim communities centres on the false notion that being exposed to them will dilute or weaken Islamic identity.
 To the contrary, studying them through the illuminating light of the Shariah will undoubtedly strengthen the Islamic identity of young people, inshā’ Allāh.
 This is not just because of the beauty and wisdom inherent in them, but also because we are shaping their basic understanding of these notions in accordance with Islam, rather than leaving them vulnerable to dominant culture.
 These changes will undoubtedly facilitate a greater understanding of Islamic values.
 Our approach to this subject as a wider community has the potential to aid them in forming a more positive and affirmative outlook on Islamic life, something which we sorely lack in the present.

-As it stands, sex education in schools – which under new legislation is mandatory only in secondary schools – teaches young people about the mechanics of sexual relationships and health only.
-By failing to supplement this education as a Muslim community, and in Muslim homes throughout the country, we are doing Muslim children a great disservice.
+As it stands, sex education in schools—which under new legislation is mandatory only in secondary schools—teaches young people about the mechanics of sexual relationships and health only.
+By failing to supplement this education as a Muslim community, and in Muslim homes throughout the country, we would be doing Muslim children a great disservice.
 We are actually leaving out the most key element of sex and relationships education: their purpose in the noble light of Shariah.
 By learning about these subjects in isolation, Muslim children will be unable to anchor sex and intimacy to a sense of moral duty, or connect them to a higher and more lofty purpose, and therefore creating a moral void.
 These are both key elements which enable young people to make conscientious choices, and help them to understand the true consequences of sexually risky behaviour.

 The benefits of teaching Muslim children about Islamic RSE are many: